CruxConnect/crux-docs/_includes/product/response/image.md

 : (string) The URL for the SKU Product Image

 width
-: (number) The Image Width in pixels for the SKU Product Image
+: (integer) The Image Width in pixels for the SKU Product Image

 height
-: (number) The Image Height in pixels for the SKU Product Image
+: (integer) The Image Height in pixels for the SKU Product Image